FASTSHIFT/vg_lite_tvg/README.md

 Add the `-h` parameter to get the complete list of parameters.

 ## LVGL integration
-The simulator is integrated into [LVGL](https://github.com/lvgl/lvgl/tree/master/src/others/vg_lite_tvg) and participates in CI compilation and automated testing.
+The simulator is integrated into [LVGL](https://github.com/lvgl/lvgl) and participates in CI compilation and automated testing.

-See the [LVGL documentation](https://docs.lvgl.io/master/overview/vg_lite_tvg.html) for more information
+See the [LVGL documentation](https://docs.lvgl.io/master/overview/vg_lite_tvg.html) for more information.